digitalTraceData/digitalTraceData.github.io/project.md

 - Attend _Feedback session IV_ (week 7) to discuss your progress.
 Prepare a few slides with your progress.
 Bring the completed PRIDE questionnaire.
 Bring and hand in a list of 10+ concrete tasks and who completed those tasks.
 Make sure that the list is signed by all group members.
 - **Submit the slides and the PRIDE form before the deadline (see weekly schedule)** through the link on the home page.
 Please name your file groupX_PRIDE.pdf, groupX_presentation.pdf.
 - Present the group project in week 8 (see weekly schedule). **Groups Cheetah, Pardus, Lynx and Tigris are present from 11:00 - 13:00.
 Groups Onca, Uncia, Leo, Puma and Caracal are present from 13:00 - 15:00.
 We expect all groups to actively engage with questions and discussion.**
-- During the presentations, each group will ask 1-2 discussion questions to another group.
-A schedule which group is discussant for what presentation will be made available prior to the presentations and will be posted below.
+- During the presentations, we require all other groups to active participate in the discussion and ask questions.

 Grading:
 - Process: 30% (work, communication and preparation for feedback sessions).
 This is an individual grade.